TEXT-S&P summary: Rexam PLC

 Rexam's credit metrics have improved following the $360 million sale of its

-Closures division in September 2011, and its good FOCF generation in recent
+Closures division in September 2011 and good FOCF generation in recent years.

 S&P base-case operating scenario